rovrevik/vagrant_puppet/README.md

 This project is to learn, experiment and demonstrate using vagrant and puppet provisioning.

-- The idea is that master should represents a useful baseline for a typical development server.
+- The idea is that master should represent a useful baseline for a typical development server.
 - Feature branches will be used to try out and harden additions before merging back into master.

 TODO: